Last Updated on 05/22/2023

 |Available where animal testing is mandatory by law?||Yes|

-Pantene is a well-known hair care brand worldwide.
-This 76-year-old company originated in Switzerland.
-They later entered the American market.
-Popular celebrities like Priyanka Chopra and Selena Gomez have been brand ambassadors of Pantene.
+Pantene is a well-known brand worldwide that originated in Switzerland and later entered the American market.
+Huge celebrities like Priyanka Chopra and Selena Gomez have been brand ambassadors of Pantene.

 Animal Testing Policy

 Pantene has an official statement.
-They say the company doesn’t test on animals.
+It says the company doesn’t test on animals.
 However, things take a turn as you slide down.
 Everything looks good unless decrypted.

 Pantene is not cruelty-free.
-They provide funding for testing in order to gain access to the Chinese market.
+It funds the testing in order to gain access to the Chinese market.
 Finished product testing is mostly done by a third party.
-Pantene is readily available in Mainland China.
-P&G is also not cruelty-free.

 Is Pantene Vegan?

 Pantene is not vegan.
-They may offer some vegan products but they are not a true vegan brand.
-This means their products may contain animal ingredients such as
+It does offer some vegan products but it is not a truly vegan brand.
+This means its products may contain animal ingredients such as honey, beeswax, etc.

-Some of these brands also offer cruelty free and vegan shampoo.
+Here are a few cruelty-free hair brands.
+Some of these brands also offer cruelty-free and vegan shampoo.